Manuel Guinard

-Manuel Guinard (born 15 November 1995) is a French professional tennis player.
-He achieved a career-high ATP doubles ranking of world No. 24 on 10 November 2025 and a career-high singles ranking of world No. 134 on 31 October 2022.
-Guinard won his first ATP Tour title at the 2025 Monte-Carlo Masters in doubles, partnering with Romain Arneodo.
-He also competes on the ATP Challenger Tour, where he has won 15 doubles titles and 2 singles titles.
+Manuel Guinard (born 15 November 1995) is a French professional tennis player who specializes in doubles.
+He has a career-high ATP doubles ranking of world No. 13 achieved on 14 September 2026 and a best singles ranking of No. 134, reached on 31 October 2022.

+Guinard has won three ATP Tour doubles titles, including two Masters 1000-level events at the 2025 Monte-Carlo Masters and the 2026 Indian Wells Masters, with Romain Arneodo and Guido Andreozzi, respectively.
+On the ATP Challenger Tour, he won 15 doubles and two singles titles.

 Early life

 Born in Saint-Malo, Guinard began playing tennis at the age of 5-6 at the TCJA Saint-Malo under the guidance of his first coach, Olivier Courteau.
 At 12, he joined a tennis-studies program in Quimperlé, where he trained from 5th to 3rd grade.
 He later spent four seasons at the French Tennis Academy near Gorron, Mayenne.

 Driven by his passion for tennis, he aimed to build a career as a professional player, setting long-term goals such as breaking into the Top 100 worldwide.
 Early international experiences included Futures and Challenger tournaments, where he advanced past qualifiers.
 Known for his strong serve and forehand, he continued refining his game, particularly in advancing to the net.

 By 19, Guinard sought to obtain a state diploma (Diplôme d'État en France) to qualify as a tennis coach while simultaneously working on his competitive career.
 He joined the Tennis Elite Team (TET) project in Saint-Malo, led by Christophe Cazuc, to support his progression on the professional circuit.